 PTSD usually comes from a feeling of helplessness, and its symptoms can take you back in time.
 Anyone stuck in a frightening situation they can’t easily escape from can develop it.
 It’s not about the gravity of the situation.
 It’s about the fear, the stuck-ness, the inability to extricate yourself, the inability to make things better.
 Our bodies can’t tell the difference between traumas — fear is fear is fear — whether you’re under fire or ‘merely’ being shouted at, your body processes it as a danger to your life with no clear way out.
 And that can seriously mess a person up.

 Fear is fear is fear

-And still, I find myself having these conversations every time I mention my PTSD.
+And still, I find myself struggling how to explain complex PTSD to someone who doesn’t have it.
+I keep having these conversations every time I mention my PTSD.
 Recently, a doctor, who I was seeing for my knee sprain saw my file and said ‘PTSD, huh, what’s that all about then?
 Didn’t get it from twisting your knee I hope!’ and laughed.
 I tried to explain, and he laughed some more, gave me a quizzical look.
 He didn’t say anything.